Chemical and process engineers play important roles in delivering innovations that take our world forward.

-Other prospective positions include overseeing the construction of new plants, assessing safety and environmental issues, supervising plant operations, etc.
+Other prospective positions include overseeing the construction of new plants, assessing safety and environmental issues, and supervising plant operations.

 You may find employment in the chemical, biomass refining, food processing or metallurgical industries.
 Graduates of this programme have found jobs in companies such as Outotec, UPM, Stora Enso, Norilsk Nickel, Orion Pharma, Dow, and Kemira.

 Additionally, the skills of chemical engineers are increasingly in demand outside the traditional process industry, for example in the energy sector.